You are tuned to the most listened-to radio talk show in America, the most eagerly anticipated appointment radio program in America.

 We don't have the money for all of this stuff that we're providing for people.

-Sit tight back before you know it.
+Sit tight, back before you know it.

 Here is Obama.

-This was uh this other BuzzFeed website, editor-in-chief, there's a guy named Ben Smith.
+Editor-in-chief, there's a guy named Ben Smith.

-And he's talking to uh to Obama.
+And he's talking to Obama.

-And you know, by the way, this is a little side observation.
+And, you know, by the way, this is a little side observation.

-And I mean, they are the young leftist idealists, and they're talking to Obama, and Obama thinks he's at home in the family room, which he is.
+And Obama thinks he's at home in the family room, which he is.

-The last thing that's gonna happen when he talks either BuzzFeed or Vox, or pretty much any of them, but I mean, these these are really uh this is hero worship time.
+The last thing that's going to happen when he talks to either BuzzFeed or Vox, or pretty much any of them.

 And when he was talking to Vox, that interview at Vox is what's gotten him into all this trouble with ISIS.

-I think the reporter that uh a bunch of different guys conducted the interview at Vox, I think was Matt Iglesias.
+I think the reporter that a bunch of different guys conducted the interview at Vox, I think was Matt Iglesias.

-No relationship to Enrique, who, by the way, did you see the Grammys Enrique Iglesias showed up and was not wearing the uh stocking cap for the first time that I've ever seen him not wearing the stocking cap.
+Enrique Iglesias showed up and was not wearing the stocking cap for the first time.

-Guy wears the stocking cap in the clubs, he wears it on stage, probably wears it in bed with Anna Karenina, whatever her name is.
+He wears it on stage, probably wears it in bed with Anna Karenina, whatever her name is.

-And I actually has hair.
+And actually has hair.

-Actually, pretty good anyway, not related to him.
+Anyway, not related to him.

 But they got the answer they wanted.

-It's no big deal, they're not really that big a threat.
+They're not really that big a threat.

 Global warming's a bigger threat.